Creatine is a great supplement to help with that desired bodybuilding growth, but which form is better for your gains? Monohydrate vs HCL.

-Creatine is a very popular and widely used supplement by athletes and gym goers alike, for it has great abilities for muscle growth in a safe and effective way.
+Creatine is a very popular and widely used bodybuilding supplement by athletes and gym goers alike, for it has great abilities for muscle growth in a safe and effective way.
 Creatine is a staple supplement for many as it is also highly reliable, being a well-research product that recreational and professional athletes can trust.
-Depending on the other supplements in your routine, creatine should be one and the benefits will make you want to add it.
-As a trusted and highly researched supplement, it is important to use this as an example of a safe and effective product when looking to enhance your gains and performance.
+Depending on the other supplements in your stack, such as protein powder and pre-workout, creatine should be one and the benefits will make you want to add it.
+As a trusted and highly researched supplement, it is important to use this as an example of a safe and effective product when looking to add some muscle mass and strength gains.
+When it comes down to choosing creatine, looking at either creatine monohydrate vs. HCL are your best bets, and choosing between these two can be difficult.
+Below we help you answer the key factors to the two popular types of creatine, creatine monohydrate vs. HCL, and which form is best for your muscle gains.

 When it comes to supplements and the efficacy of them, it really can be challenging to understand just what each supplement does and how it can affect our bodies, both positively and negatively.
 Many supplements are created to be highly safe and effective, but knowing what to look for is beyond important for many companies may put ingredients in their formulas that just don’t need to be there.
 When it comes to creatine, the formula is fairly simple and couple that with an effective muscle-building supplement and it’s no wonder why this has grown with such popularity for performance goals.